parse-community/parse-php-sdk/CONTRIBUTING.md

 * Run "parse deploy" in your cloud folder.
 * Paste your App ID, REST API Key, and Master Key in tests/ParseTestHelper.php

-You should now be able to execute, from the tests/ folder:
+You should now be able to execute, from project root folder:

-    ../vendor/bin/phpunit --stderr .
+    ./vendor/bin/phpunit --stderr .

 At present the full suite of tests takes around 20 minutes.

 [Get Composer]: https://getcomposer.org/download/
 [Contributor License Agreement]: https://developers.facebook.com/opensource/cla